 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-SMR — by Daniel Furtado Ferreira, a year ago
+SMR — by Daniel Furtado Ferreira, 2 years ago

 Externally Studentized Midrange Distribution